-- Almond flour– You must use blanched almond flour, not almond meal.
-The former ensures the loaf if lighter and with a tender crumb, whereas the almond meal tends to leave the bread heavy and dense.
+- Almond flour- You must use blanched almond flour, not almond meal.
+The former ensures the loaf is lighter and has a tender crumb, whereas the almond meal leaves the bread heavy and dense.

-- Baking powder and baking soda– Both are used to help the cake rise slightly, and ensure the bread cooks evenly.
+- Baking powder and baking soda- Both are used to help the bread rise slightly and ensure it cooks evenly.

 - Cinnamon- A must for any good banana bread recipe!

-- Bananas– The riper your bananas are, the sweeter your bread will be!
+- Ripe bananas- The riper your bananas are, the sweeter your bread will be!

 - Vanilla extract- What is banana bread without a dash of vanilla added to it?